About the Inuit Art Society

 The Inuit Art Society provides a platform for those who appreciate and support the culture, art forms, and artists of the Arctic.

-We are comprised largely of collectors, both new and established, who are passionate about our collections regardless of their size.
-We exist to come together, both physically at an annual meeting and electronically via this website, to celebrate the arts of the Arctic.
+Most of us are collectors, both new and established, who are passionate about our collections regardless of their size.
+The Inuit Art Society exists to connect us both physically at an annual meeting and virtually and to celebrate the arts of the Arctic.
 Of equal importance is our commitment to educate ourselves and others about the cultures of the Arctic and the beautiful and varied art forms which these cultures and their artisans produce.

 We were established in 2003.
 Read about our history.